utunga/specialcharacter/index.md

 - Discussion in person.
 Please feel free to approach any of the people named below to discuss this.

-- By sending email to <a href="mailto:specialcharacterfeedback@gmail.com">specialcharacterfeedback@gmail.com</a>.
+- By sending email to <a href="mailto:specialcharacterfeedback@gmail.com?subject=Feedback+regarding+the+Special+Character+Guidelines+proposal">specialcharacterfeedback@gmail.com</a>.

 - By joining our online and email discussion group at <a href="http://groups.tera.school.nz/groups/scd/">http://groups.tera.school.nz/groups/scd/</a>

 ### What happens next?

 Based on the feedback given, there may be a need to have more discussion around this proposal in person.
-Alternatively we may move to formally ratify this as our new Special Character.
+Alternatively we may move to formally ratify this as our new Special Character Guidelines.

 Once there is wide agreement, the KWT trust, as guardians of the special character at Te Ra school, has the formal responsibility to adopt the proposal (or otherwise).
 At this point the trust, the board and the college of teachers can move to ensure the new guidelines are incorporated into the parent handout, the school charter, the code of conduct and into our public website.